This Statement of Purpose has been developed in accordance with appropriate statute law and regulations, including:

-- Panel will then make recommendations about the suitability of the applicants to foster and these findings are referred to the decision-maker who will send written confirmation to the applicant within 5 days of going to Panel.
+- The Panel will then make recommendations about the suitability of the applicants to foster and these minutes are referred to the decision-maker who will send written confirmation to the applicant within 7 days of receiving the minutes from the Panel.

 - Prospective foster parents can appeal against a decision within 28 days following the internal procedure or directly to the Independent Review Mechanism (IRM).

 All new Foster Carers receive a comprehensive induction into their role in the first year and are supported to complete the Training Support and Development Standards for Foster Carers (TSDs) portfolio.
 Thereafter, they are required to attend monthly on-going training on relevant subjects including:

 - Caring for children who have been abused.